-I imagine everyone has heard of the dueling court judgements regarding the nations’s new healthcare law—the Affordable Care Act (ACA)—lovingly referred to as Obamacare.
+I imagine everyone is somewhat aware of the sequence of dueling court judgements that accompanied the Affordable Care Act (ACA)—lovingly referred to as Obamacare.
 (No, I am not being at all facetious, in my household “Obamacare” is an affectionate pet name for a law that has had a positive impact on our healthcare situation, even though we’re covered by Jeff’s employer.)

 A three-member panel of the Washington DC appeals court (or at least the majority from one party), determined that only enrollees who signed on with a state-run exchange were eligible for federal subsidies.
 Those who signed on in exchanges established by the federal government (through healthcare.gov) were not eligible.